CameronAmos/Skim-Seq-Recombination-Detector/README.md

 using a large sliding window, its size based on the proximity of more confident recombination breakpoints.
 It is highly configurable, and works with high accuracy on skim-seq data only 0.028x in coverage.

-\textbf{Input file example containing the chromosome, position, and if it was the Reference or Alternative allele.}

-chr1A_TA299   323292  P2

-chr1A_TA299   323424  P2

-chr1A_TA299   323528  P2
+Input file example containing the chromosome, position, and if it was the Reference or Alternative allele. chr1A_TA299   323292  P2 chr1A_TA299   323424  P2 chr1A_TA299   323528  P2
 chr1A_TA299   323867  P1
 ...    ... ...

-\textbf{Output file 1 example of the xy data, containing the chromosome, marker index, and roaming score (useful for plotting the function)}
+Output file 1 example of the xy data, containing the chromosome, marker index, and roaming score (useful for plotting the function)

 chr1A_TA299     0       1